ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 * -d specifies detached mode
 * -p specifies the port number
 * -v specifies the docker host location to store the container volume data
-* /avalanchego/build/avalanchego --network-id=fuji is the command to start the
+* `/avalanchego/build/avalanchego --network-id=fuji` is the command to start the
-   avalanchego under Fuji test network
+   AvalancheGo under Fuji test network

 Verify that the AvalancheGo node is started and running: